BHFock/git-cl/docs/design-notes.md

 #### Code Structure

-Code is organized in a single file for simple installation.
+The code is organized in a single file for simple installation.
 Code navigation is facilitated by clear section headers that group related functionality

 ##### [# INTERNAL UTILITIES](https://github.com/BHFock/git-cl/blob/0.3.4/git-cl#L90)